tpanu/LAB7_VEH/README.md

 # LAB7_VEH
- Vibration energy harvesting using piezoelectric material are implemented on simple beam structure.
+ Vibration energy harvesting using piezoelectric material are implemented on a simple beam structure.